Happy Thanksgiving Day to Everyone on Thursday!

 Pumpkin Soup a' la Francaise by Chef Christian Constant

-I ate at Café Constant on rue St. Dominique last week and had an excellent pumpkin soup with tiny crispy croutons and gruyere cheese.
+Café Constant on rue St. Dominique was long one of our favorite restaurants in the 7th arrondissement.
+They were famous for an excellent pumpkin soup with tiny crispy croutons and gruyere cheese.
 Thought you might enjoy as a light evening meal after the Turkey.
 Chef Constant was nice enough to give it to me.
 You can substitute canned pumpkin (yes, he said we could) so very easy to make.
 I’ve modified the cream so lighten the calories; my family thinks it’s delicious.

 3/4 C unsalted butter cut into 12 cubes